jens4Dev/rpi-audio-receiver/README.md

 ## Installation

 The installation script asks whether to install each component.
 You can start with a freshly installed raspbian, the only thing to do is changing the user's password..
+It will also update the raspbian system and change the hostname from the default.

     wget -q https://github.com/jens4dev/rpi-audio-receiver/archive/master.zip
     unzip master.zip